 The broker is there to facilitate a deal, not to be obstructive and get in your way.
 Don’t get upset if asked to provide information about yourself and your finances.
 You’ll likely have to fill in a confidentiality undertaking/non-disclosure agreement (NDA).
 These are to protect the seller’s interests.

-Unless you are given the go-ahead by the seller or broker, you should not contact the Vendor directly.
+Regardless of how frustrating it can be, unless you are given the go-ahead by the seller or broker, you should not contact the seller/vendor directly.
 This is not to protect the broker’s commission as many mistakenly believe.
-It is so that you don’t compromise the confidentiality of the seller .
+It is so that you don’t compromise the confidentiality of the seller.
+For example, If the seller works in an open office and receives calls at work it can put them in an awkward position opposite staff.
 Respect this or you won’t get very far in your attempts to purchase.
+See point 6 above.

 Either way, it is only courteous to let everyone know as soon as you’ve made a decision.
 Provide feedback to the broker and let them know if a particular business is not for you.
 They can help you find something more suitable.